 Travel the vineyards according to your desires, without worrying about your next step.
-Distant views, tastings and private visits of the cellars will be on the menu of your itinerary.
-Your hosts will be delighted to share their passion and know-how, passed on for many generations.
-Several regions and departments have chosen to set up itineraries for motorhomes, in order to welcome tourists and itinerant visitors in the best possible conditions.
-Thus, we will discover here the different territories which offer suitable routes, especially for travelers in camping car.
+Distant views, tastings and private visits of the cellars will be on the menu of your route.
+Your hosts will be delighted to share their passion and know-how, passed on over many generations.
+Several regions and departments have chosen to set up itineraries and routes for motorhomes, in order to welcome tourists and itinerant visitors in the best possible conditions.
+Thus, we will discover the different territories which offer suitable routes, especially for travelers in motorhomes and camper vans.

 Since 1995, the route of the Grands Crus of Burgundy, also known as "Champs-Elysées de la Bourgogne", is very popular with camping-cars.
 It deploys on 60 kilometers of the famous coast of the nights at the coast of Beaune and the most vivid vineyards in the region.
 This region is known for its many towns and wine villages.
 You can stop in the cellars to taste the Grands crus, such as a Meursault, a Aloxe-Corton or a Chan-Montrachet.

 The route of the Grands Crus of Burgundy is not the only one.
 Indeed, the road of the wooden floats stretches from Clamecy to Appoigny in the Yonne.
 Once the wood was assembled in this city.
 For historical visitors, this route will allow you to perceive the treasures of this department thanks to the activity of the driftwood.